aymanaamin/aymanamin3/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Statistics [Applied in Information Technology]" institution = "Faculty of Science, Engineering, and Technology (FSET), Swinburne University of Technology, Australia." year = 2014
+  course = "PhD in Applied Statistics and Information Technology" institution = "Faculty of Science, Engineering, and Technology (FSET), Swinburne University of Technology, Australia." year = 2014